 Yes, you will complete a research project, on a litigation management topic chosen by you in conjunction with a faculty advisor and an outside advisor.
 Three credit hours (out of the program total of 36 credit hours) are granted for the research and writing project.
 You will produce a detailed written solution (in the format of a publishable legal article) to a selected problem existing in the management of litigation, whether the problem is identified from within your own organization, or in response to a problem identified and raised within the LL.M. program.
 Two months during the summer are specifically set aside without coursework to allow additional time for research and writing.

 The three-trimester program will be completed in 14 months.

-Q: How many credits are required to complete the LL.M. program at Baylor Law?
+How many credits are required to complete Baylor Law's Executive LL.M. in Litigation Management program?

 You are required to complete 36 trimester credit hours to complete the LL.M. program (equivalent of 24 semester hours).